 Hardworking cattle/ animals of Nepal Hiking Trails

-Yaks and mules are the most common animals that you will definitely meet along the hike.
+Yaks and mules are the most common animals that you will definitely meet along the hike up to Everest Base Camp.
 These majestic strong creatures are the heroes alongside the strong porters who carry the supplies/ food rations and even construction materials up and down the trail.
 Some of these items can weigh as much as 40kg and these creatures on their hoves can trot up and down steep trails and paths.

 Reaching Everest Base Camp – What is it like